 Email is vital to most businesses that are building their online presence.
-You can use email marketing and automation tools to streamline your processes for vital components of your marketing strategy, like lead nurturing email campaigns or newsletters.
+You can use email marketing and automation tools to streamline your processes of your marketing strategy, like lead nurturing email campaigns or newsletters.

 Without the right automation tools in place, your team will likely spend countless hours writing emails, scoring leads, and keeping contact properties up to date in the CRM.

 Marketing automation is HubSpot's bread and butter.
 They provide several awesome tools to simplify many tedious tasks.

 In terms of email, you can run simple A/B tests and add personalization tokens to customize your messaging to recipients.
 Plus, your CMS integrates seamlessly with email tools, so you can automate newsletters as you publish your content.

 One of the best marketing automation features included in HubSpot is workflows.
 You can create targeted workflows using list segmentation to personalize your emails to each contact in your database.